Nonleptonic two-body decays of single heavy baryons $\Lambda_Q$, $\Xi_Q$, and $\Omega_Q$ $(Q=b,c)$ induced by $W$ emission in the covariant confined quark model: Numerical results

 \section{Numerical results}

-Using the numerical values for the model parameters listed in Sec.~VI we present our predictions for the branching ratios, helicity amplitudes, and asymmetry parameters of the nonleptonic decays of single heavy baryons in Tables~\ref{tab:rates_bscc}-\ref{tab:Lcpleptons_rates}.
-All nonleptonic decays are described by the generic factorizable diagram shown in Fig.~\ref{fig:Decay}.
+Using the numerical values for the model parameters listed in Sec.~VI we present our predictions for the branching ratios, helicity amplitudes, and asymmetry parameters of the nonleptonic decays of single heavy baryons in Tables~\ref{tab:rates_bccs}-\ref{tab:Lcpleptons_rates}.
+All nonleptonic decays are described by the generic tree diagram shown in Fig.~\ref{fig:Decay}.
 In our estimate for the branching ratio ${\rm Br}(\Lambda_b \to \Lambda J/\psi) = (8.3 \pm 1.1) \times 10^{-4}$ we used the fragmentation fraction of $b$ quark into $\Lambda$ baryon of $f_{\Lambda_b} = 7\%$ from~\cite{Galanti:2015pqa}.

-Note in future we plan to improve our predictions for some nonleptonic modes of heavy baryons which are also contributed by the nonfactorizable diagrams.
-In Ref.~\cite{Ivanov:1997ra} we showed that for heavy-to-light transitions the total contribution of the nonfactorizing diagrams amount up to approximately 60\% of the factorizing contributions in amplitude, and up to approximately 30\% for $b \to c$ transitions.
+In the future we plan to present predictions also for the nonleptonic modes of heavy baryons which are also contributed to by the $W$--exchange diagrams.
+In Ref.~\cite{Ivanov:1997ra} we have shown that for some of the heavy-to-light transitions the total contribution of the $W$--exchange diagrams amount up to approximately 60\% of the tree diagram contribution in amplitude, and up to approximately 30\% for $b \to c$ transitions.